 About

-Dr. Sriparna Bhattacharya is a Research Assistant Professor at the Department of Physics and Astronomy at Clemson University.
+Dr. Sriparna Bhattacharya is a Research Associate Professor at the Department of Physics and Astronomy at Clemson University.
 She is leveraging her physics background to develop biomedical sensors through multidisciplinary collaborations at Clemson University.
 Sriparna believes that major contributions towards the multifaceted field of biomedical sciences can happen when different disciplines can be integrated together.
 Before her interest in biomedical fields, she developed materials for thermoelectric energy generation during her doctoral work at Clemson University and utilized the novel resonant ultrasound spectroscopy to elucidate elastic and thermal properties of materials during her postdoctoral tenure at the University of Tennessee.
-Currently, in collaboration with her mentor, Prof. Jeffrey Anker, at the Department of Chemistry, Sriparna is developing a novel ultrasound luminescent chemical imaging technology to detect implant infection.
-Their research demonstrated the proof of concept for imaging changes in pH through a light scattering media, the details of which are submitted for publication in the Advanced Healthcare Materials journal.
-So far, Sriparna has published 45 papers in peer-reviewed journals and has given more than 20 presentations at national and international conferences.
-She has been selected to participate in the NIH Career Accelerator 22-23 program, which will enable her to identify more NIH-relevant topics for grant submission.
+Recently, in collaboration with her mentor, Prof. Jeffrey Anker, at the Department of Chemistry, Sriparna developed a novel ultrasound luminescent chemical imaging technology to detect implant infection.
+Their research (supported by the Prisma Health Transformative seed grant and the SC BioCRAFT Tiger grant) demonstrated the proof of concept for imaging changes in pH through a light scattering media, the details of which are published in the Advanced Sensor Research journal (10.1002/adsr.202300182).
+Currently, in collaboration with Prof. Anker and a team of researchers at the Tampere University in Finland, Sriparna is elucidating the effect of oxygen perfusion through bone scaffolds to promote vascularization at the site of large bone defects to facilitate bone regeneration.
+Sriparna has published ~50 papers in peer-reviewed journals and delivered over 20 presentations at national and international conferences.
+She was selected to participate in the NIH Career Accelerator 22-23 program that provides guidance for NIH-relevant grant proposals.
 She and Prof. Anker actively collaborate with Dr. J. D. Adams, MD, from Prisma Health.

 Visit Dr. Bhattacharya's Faculty Profile.